brindille/brindille-router/README.md

     // or
     routes: [{ id: 'home', path: '/home' }, { id: 'about', path: '/about' }]
     ```
   - `getContent` **Function** The function that will be used by the router to grab your page content.
-The idea is for you to fetch your page partials from your server but you could also just pass static html from the js.
-The getContent method need to return a Promise.
+The idea is for you to fetch your page partials from your server but you could also just pass html string from the js.
+The getContent method needs to return a Promise that resolves the content as text.
     ```js
     getContent: data => {
       return Promise.resolve(`<div>HTML for route: ${ data.route.id }</div>`)